All in One indicator designed to reveal Market Sentiment.

 - Bullish Hidden Divergence – Purple widely Dashed Line

-NOTE: Divergence Lines appear at Open of the bar following a confirmed divergence.
+NOTE: Divergence Lines appear at the Open of the bar following a confirmed divergence.

 Trend and Sentiment